End Users

 As key market events occur, ISDA sponsors discussions on how these will be interpreted under relevant documentation.

-Reduced rates to ISDA conferences, which provide information on recent developments on a variety of topics, such as regulatory reporting, margin for non-cleared derivatives, benchmarks, and CCP recovery and resolution.
-Many ISDA events are now free for buy-side firms.
+Reduced rates to ISDA conferences, which cover pressing developments in derivatives markets such as Basel III implementation, Treasury clearing mandates, digital asset derivatives, ESG-linked documentation, margin and collateral optimization, and operational resilience.
+Many events are now free for buy-side firms.

 Allows your firm to maintain a reputation as engaged, sophisticated on the issues and sensitive to risk.
 Involvement with ISDA working groups and participation in industry conferences provides opportunities to maintain relationships with the relevant legal and documentation staff at firms across the market.